habibcilmd-cardiologist/dr-cil/content/en/services/surface-echocardiography/index.md

       answer: "No, it uses ultrasound and contains no radiation."
 ---

 Surface echocardiography (transthoracic echocardiography - TTE) is a heart ultrasound examination performed through the chest wall.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in echocardiography evaluation.

 ## What is Surface Echocardiography?